daniel-dipasquale/java-ml/README.md

 algorithms I'm interested in learning and using:

 - [x] [NEAT Algorithm](http://nn.cs.utexas.edu/downloads/papers/stanley.phd04.pdf) (it has issues still)
+    - [x] outstanding issues:
+        - remove all initialize methods from historicalMarkings/organism/genome
+        - remove all freeze methods from genome/organisms
+        - provide a mechanism for cleaning up innovations that will never happen again in the historical markings container
+        - fix adjusted fitness for organisms after evaluation
+        - consider handling a full species extinction by restarting the whole process again with a genesis genome
+        - among others ...
     - [x] XOR test :+1: (random data sample)

          ```